 Many homeowners’ insurance policies do not cover short-term rentals without additional coverage.
 It’s important to note this because any damage caused by a renter or injury to them would make you personally liable.
 Liability insurance helps protect you financially when you’re running an AirBnB business, especially if you get liability for injuries or other incidents that happen to people while they are on their property.

 Some states require business licensing to legally operate an AirBnB out of your home.
 It’s important to check with local guidelines and zoning to ensure you abide by the laws around short-term rentals.
 If there are no codes in your area, then just go ahead and use best practices.
 On this note, it may be important to also register a business with your state.
 This can be in the form of an LLC or corporation.
-You can talk to a business lawyer to discuss the right option for you.
+You can talk to a business lawyer or visit here to discuss the right option for you.

 Getting some extra cash can help you remodel a room, a basement, or a second home.
 You’ll need money to put in the right furniture and create a specific vibe especially if you rent out a house that’s different from your own.
 You can start your business locally with options like small loans in Lawton, OK and in the surrounding towns.
 Look for options like home equity loans, personal loans, and even small business loans to get started with your business.